latk/p5-Async-Trampoline/README.md

     $str = $async->to_string
     $str = "$async"

-Low-level debugging stringfification that displays Async identity and type.
+Low-level debugging stringification that displays Async identity and type.

 ## is\_complete